box/developer.box.com/content/guides/applications/select.md

 | **Features**               | Limited API access             |

 A Custom Skill, or Box Skill is a type of application that performs custom processing for files uploaded to Box.
-Skills are designed to make it easy to use third-party Machine Learning services to automatically extract information from files uploaded to Box.
+Skills are designed to make it possible to use third-party Machine Learning services to automatically extract information from files uploaded to Box.

 Box Skills need to be enabled on a folder by a Box Admin.
 After this an event is sent to the Skill's application server every time a file is uploaded to the